chriscarrollsmith/mindmap-generator/README.md

 The system is built to work with a variety of LLM providers (OpenAI, Anthropic/Claude, DeepSeek, Google Gemini) and optimizes for both cost-efficiency and output quality.

+You can read a detailed blog post about the making of this project and the various challenges and design considerations that went into the design and engineering of it [here](https://fixmydocuments.com/blog/04_making_of_the_mindmap_generator).

 ## 📋 Features

 - **Document Type Detection**: Automatically adapts extraction strategies based on document type